-All proxies (Ingress, Egress, and Service) should have the capability to collect all monitoring data.
-Monitoring data comes in three categories - Logging, Metrics and Traces. in software systems, as identified by Peter Bourgon [10].
-This capability is realized by enabling integration support in the Service Mesh for specialized tools that can generate one or more categories of data mentioned above.
-Examples are: AppSensor, Fluentd for event logging, Prometheus for aggregatable metrics, and Jaeger [11] and Zipkin [12] for distributed tracing.
+All proxies (ingress, egress, and service) should have the capability to collect all monitoring data.
+Monitoring data is classified into three categories: logging, metrics, and traces in software systems, as identified by Peter Bourgon [10].
+This capability is realized by enabling integration support in the Service Mesh for specialized tools that can generate one or more of the categories of data mentioned above.
+Examples include AppSensor and Fluentd for event logging, Prometheus for aggregatable metrics, and Jaeger [11] and Zipkin [12] for distributed tracing.
 This allows Service Mesh deployment teams to minimize the effort of building the pipelines for data collection and focus on data analytics.
-Depending on the use case context, example could be event mining, anomaly detection, and service dependency extraction, etc.
+Depending on the use case context, example could include event mining, anomaly detection, or service dependency extraction.

-The logging data should at the minimum record the following events to detect some common attacks.
+The logging data should, at a minimum, record the following events to detect some common attacks:

-Recommendation for Logging Events (SM-DR19): The proxy should log input validation errors and extra (unexpected) parameters errors, crashes, and core dumps.
-Common attack detection capability should include Bearer token reuse attack and injection attacks.
+Recommendation for Logging Events (SM-DR21): The proxy should log input validation errors and extra (unexpected) parameters errors, crashes, and core dumps.
+Common attack detection capabilities should include bearer token reuse attack and injection attacks.

-Recommendation for Logging Requests (SM-DR20): The proxy should log at least the Common Log Format fields for irregular requests (e.g., non-200 responses when using HTTP).
+Recommendation for Logging Requests (SM-DR22): The proxy should log at least the Common Log Format fields for irregular requests (e.g., non-200 responses when using HTTP).
 Logging for successful requests (e.g., 200 responses) tends to be of little value when metrics are available.